 - Increased number of self-represented parties

 - Economic factors

 - Population growth

 - Changes in demographics

 - Aging population

-- o Increased number of residents speaking foreign languages
+- Increased number of residents speaking foreign languages

 - Increased reliance on technology

-In order to gauge the level of perceived trust and confidence within the courts, the Department conducted a survey in every judicial district in the state from 2008 through 2015.
+In order to gauge the level of perceived trust and confidence within the courts, the Department conduct a survey in every judicial district in the state every two years.
 The survey is a set of ten trial court performance measures developed by the National Center for State Courts that attempt to give court managers a balanced perspective on court operations.
 The purpose of the survey is to:

-- (1) Rate the court user's perceptions of the courts accessibility and its treatment of court users in terms of fairness, equality, and respect; - (2) Provide a general snapshot on how the public perceives access and fairness in the courts; and - (3) Establish a baseline of information so that the courts can evaluate current practices and create plans for more improved and efficient court practices.
+(1) Rate the court user's perceptions of the courts accessibility and its treatment of court users in terms of fairness, equality, and respect;

+(2) Provide a general snapshot on how the public perceives access and fairness in the courts; and

+(3) Establish a baseline of information so that the courts can evaluate current practices and create plans for more improved and efficient court practices.

-The following figures illustrate statewide survey results from 2012 and 2013, compared with 2014 and 2015:
+The following figures illustrate statewide survey results from 2015-2016, compared with 2017-2018: